mkdocs/mkdocs/docs/user-guide/plugins.md

 ## Developing Plugins

-Like MkDocs, plugins must be written in Python.
+Like elstir, plugins must be written in Python.
 It is generally expected that each plugin would be distributed as a separate Python module, although it is possible to define multiple plugins in the same module.
-At a minimum, a MkDocs Plugin must consist of a [BasePlugin] subclass and an [entry point] which points to it.
+At a minimum, a elstir Plugin must consist of a [BasePlugin] subclass and an [entry point] which points to it.

 ### BasePlugin

-A subclass of `mkdocs.plugins.BasePlugin` should define the behavior of the plugin.
+A subclass of `elstir.plugins.BasePlugin` should define the behavior of the plugin.
 The class generally consists of actions to perform on specific events in the build process as well as a configuration scheme for the plugin.